yoxisem544/NetworkRequestKit/readme.md

 ```

 #### Conform to JSONDecodable protocol
-We will talk about this protocol and why we should conform to this protocol later.
 In order to conform to JSONDecodable protocol, you will have to implement `init(decodeUsing json: JSON)` init method.

 ```swift
 extension User : JSONDecodable {